Writing Sample Tips for the Application Process

 - Introduction of key characters

-- Who is the main character?
-What does he or she want?
+- Who is the central character and what does that person want?

-- Who or what is standing in the way of the main character?
+- Who or what is standing in the way of the central character?

 Use action words when writing your logline and utilize descriptive words to create an image that will stay in the mind of the reader.

-New Directing Scholarships for the M.F.A. in Directing/Production The new scholarship for the M.F.A. in Directing/Production supports graduate film directing students who give voice to the unique perspective of Arab women.Learn more
+The Scholarship for the M.F.A.
+Degree Program in Directing The Scholarship for the M.F.A.
+Degree Program in Directing supports graduate film directing students who give voice to the unique perspective of Arab women.Learn more

 About The M.F.A.
-Degree Program in Directing/Production The UCLA TFT M.F.A. degree program in Directing/Production is a four-year graduate program designed to develop artists in film, television and digital media.Learn more
+Degree Program in Directing The UCLA TFT M.F.A.
+Degree Program in Directing is a four-year graduate program designed to develop artists in film, television and digital media.Learn more